matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muda.md

 Often considered the most damaging waste of all, particularly in knowledge work: failing to use the creativity and insight of the people closest to the work.

-When teams are reduced to task-takers, innovation dies.
+In environments where teams are reduced to task-takers, innovation dies.
 The best engineers become disengaged, and the organisation loses its capacity to learn, adapt, and improve.

 Reducing this waste means treating developers as designers of systems - trusted to experiment, decide, and continuously shape how value flows to users.